Aluerie/AluBot/README.md

  - [X] So in total Over 100 useful/fun commands.
  - [X] And so much more to come.

-All info in `$help` or `/help` command of the bot.
-Join my server to use it and see features of the bot with your own eyes.

 ### Reporting Bugs and Making Suggestions